XantreDev/preact-signals-talk/presentation/slides.md

 ### Of course not{v-click class='h-full flex flex-col gap-4 items-center justify-center'}

 <!--
+Read.

+No.
+- ecosystem
+- cost - no sense
+- you can solve performance problems in React

 You must have a good reason for new rewrite, but you can start new projects with solid.js.
-Actually technologies do not matter much
 -->

 ---